Classroom Furniture Buying Timeline

 Let’s start with this example: A bond referendum has passed and a superintendent is heading up the construction of a new public elementary school that opens in 18 months.
 A well-organized furniture selection process can often take around nine months, depending on the size and scope of the project.

-Establish project team and assign roles.
+STEP ONE: Establish project team and assign roles.

 This will vary by district size, but a typical team often includes: